-William Wordsworth’s literary classic, ‘I Wandered Lonely as a Cloud’ has been dissected methodically for explicating the poet’s mood, the surrounding location, the allegorical meanings, and the beauty of nature in full motion.
-The poet’s love and proximity with nature have inspired and moved generations-after-generations of poetry aficionados and young minds.
+‘Daffodils’ or ‘I Wandered Lonely as a Cloud’ has been dissected methodically for illustrating the poet’s mood, the surrounding location, the allegorical meanings, and the beauty of nature in full motion.
+The poet’s love and proximity with nature have inspired and moved generations after generations of poetry lovers and young minds.

 Explore I Wandered Lonely as a Cloud

-The speaker, likely William Wordsworth himself, is walking aimlessly down the hills and valley when he stumbled upon a beautiful field of daffodils.
+The speaker, likely William Wordsworth himself, is wandering down the hills and valley when he stumbled upon a beautiful field of daffodils.
 The speaker is transfixed by the daffodils seemingly waving, fluttering, and dancing along the waterside.
-Albeit, the lake’s waves moved as fervently but the beauty of daffodils outdid with flying colors.
-The poet feels immensely gleeful and chirpy at this mesmerizing naturalistic sight.
+Albeit, the lake’s waves moved as fervently, but the beauty of daffodils outdid with flying colors.
+The poet feels immensely gleeful and chirpy at this mesmerizing natural sight.
 Amongst the company of flowers, he remains transfixed at those daffodils wavering with full vigor.
 Oblivious to the poet is the fact that this wondrous scenery of daffodils brings the poet immense blithe and joy when he’s in a tense mood or perplexed for that matter.
-His heart breaths a new life and gives him exponential happiness at a sight worth a thousand words.
+His heart breaths a new life and gives him exponential happiness at sight worth a thousand words.

-Wordsworth makes use of several literary devices in ‘I Wandered Lonely as a Cloud’.
+Wordsworth makes use of several literary devices in ‘I Wandered Lonely as a Cloud.’
 These include but are not limited to similes, hyperboles, personification, and allusion.
-Similes are also used since the poet alludes himself to an aimless cloud, as he takes a casual stroll.
+Similes are also used since the poet alludes to an aimless cloud as he takes a casual stroll.
 Moreover, daffodils are compared to star clusters in Milky Way to explicate the magnitude of daffodils fluttering freely beside the lake.
 At times, hyperbole is used to explicate the immensity of the situation.
-The allusion of daffodils to stars spread across Milky Way is one such instance.
-Furthermore, the daffodils are even made anthropomorphous in order to create a human portrayal of Mother Nature in this instance.
+The allusion of daffodils to stars spread across the Milky Way is one such instance.
+Furthermore, the daffodils are even made anthropomorphous to create a human portrayal of Mother Nature in this instance.

-Moreover, the poet has also used reverse personifications, equating humans to clouds, and daffodils to humans with constant movement.
-Using this clever tactic, the poet brings people closer to nature, becoming a hallmark of William Wordsworth’s most basic yet effectual methods for relating readers with nature, appreciating its pristine glory.
-Daffodils celebrate the beauty of nature and its purity, along with bliss of solitude.
+Moreover, the poet has also used reverse personifications, equating humans to clouds and daffodils to humans with constant movement.
+Using this clever tactic, the poet brings people closer to nature, becoming a hallmark of William Wordsworth’s most basic yet effective methods for relating readers with nature, appreciating its pristine glory.
+Daffodils celebrate the beauty of nature and its purity, along with the bliss of solitude.
 He deems his solitude as an asset and inspires him to live a meaningful life.

 I wandered lonely as a cloud

-The poet explains about his one day occasional aimless wandering.
+In the first stanza of ‘I Wandered Lonely as a Cloud,’ Wordsworth explains his one-day occasional aimless wandering.
 The term “wandered” means walking free of their own accord.
-The poet is referring to himself as the ‘cloud’ in a metaphorical sense of the word.
+The poet is referring to himself as the “cloud” in a metaphorical sense of the word.
 Although the clouds mostly travel in groups, this cloud prefers singular hovering.
 However, he clearly mentions his passing through valleys and hills on a routine walk, simplifying the narrative.

 The poet comes across a bunch of daffodils fluttering in the air.
-He’s dumbfounded by the beauty of those golden daffodils.
-Although, yellow would be more suitable for daffodils the poet intends to signify its beauty by using golden color.
-The daffodils are termed as hosts/ crowd since they are together in a collective bunch.
-The daffodils are a source of immense beauty for the poet hailing from the Romantic Era.
+He’s dumbfounded by the beauty of those “golden daffodils.”
+Although yellow would be more suitable for daffodils, the poet intends to signify its beauty by using golden color.
+The daffodils are termed as “host” or crowd since they are together in a collective bunch.
+They are a source of immense beauty for the poet hailing from the Romantic Era.